Spacechild1/vstplugin/README.md

 * bit bridging and sandboxing
 * multithreading

-**NOTE:** 64bit VST plugins can only be loaded with the 64bit version of [vstplugin~] / VSTPlugin.scx and vice versa.
+**NOTE:** It is now possible to load 32-bit VST plugins with a 64-bit version of [vstplugin~] / VSTPlugin.scx and vice versa, but the required bit bridging is experimental and incurs some CPU overhead.

 See the help files (vstplugin~-help.pd and VSTPlugin.schelp) for detailed instructions.